IMvision12/keras-vision-models/README.md

 - The [Keras](https://github.com/keras-team/keras) team for their powerful and user-friendly deep learning framework
 - The [Transformers](https://github.com/huggingface/transformers) library for its robust tools for loading and adapting pretrained models
 - The [pytorch-image-models (timm)](https://github.com/huggingface/pytorch-image-models) project for pioneering many computer vision model implementations
-- The [Ultralytics](https://github.com/ultralytics/ultralytics) project for making object detection accessible and efficient
 - All contributors to the original papers and architectures implemented in this library

 ## Citing